What We Do

 Many of our courses are offered regularly and we try to balance our enthusiasms with our students’ needs.
 We also welcome student requests for particular material.

-In Fall 2023, we'll launch a new reading guide for incoming graduate students.
+We hope soon to launch a new reading guide for incoming graduate students.
 This will include a wide range of recommended readings, from the canonical core to more idiosyncratic personal suggestions, including notable examples of interpretative scholarship and discussions of different approaches to the study of political thought.

 Research Workshop